CSCfi/csc-user-guide/docs/support/faq/why-does-my-batch-job-fail.md

   job.
 * The job was executed directly `./script_name.sh` or `bash script_name.sh`, while it should be submitted with `sbatch script_name.sh`.
+* Your project has ran out of billing units

 ## Requested node configuration is not available